LIADN7/shapley_values/README.md

     pip install -r requirements.txt
     pip install -e .

+#### If you want just to use the library:
+    pip install shapley-values

 To verify that everything was installed correctly, run one of the test programs,

     python shapley_values/tests/test_shap.py